brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 The specific DNS transport that a name server supports is indicated via use of an RRSet of RRTYPE "DNS".
 This is a SVCB binding, and normally will use the TargetName of "." (meaning the same name).
 The default ALPN (transport mechanisms) are TCP/53 and UDP/53.
 The ADoT transport support is signaled by "alpn=dot".
 There is an existing entry for "dot" in the ALPN table, with port TCP/853.

 ### Example
+We re-use the same example from above, indicating whether or not individual authoritative name servers support DoT:

+        ns1.example.net.
+IN DNS 1 "."
+        ns2.example.net.
+IN DNS 1 "." alpn=dot

 ## Signaling DNS Transport for a Domain